The Children’s Park

 Jacques Le Moyne Living History Encampment

 Discover the 1560’s early Florida exploration with Jacques Le Moyne interpreters and learn about the first artist to draw images of La Florida.
 Take a picture with Jacques or step into the art and become a Huguenot soldier.
+Performances by Theater With A Mission.

-NEW!
 Local Heritage Booths

 Specialty Vendors